 Yesterday (25/09/2021) I performed a small annual rite in memory of our late father that involved visiting a local Hindu temple with some offerings in the form of fruit and bags of pulses to be blessed by the Hindu priest in a “Puja”, or ritual.

-When Dad passed away from prostate cancer in 1997, he was in an intensive care unit at the local hospital and my mother, who had tended to him throughout his illness and indeed for the whole of their marriage, had made some “samosas” and freshly brewed coffee in the South Indian style, ie boiled milk and a strong “decoction” from ground Mysore Peaberry beans according to his request.
+When Dad passed away from bladder cancer in 1997, he was in an intensive care unit at the local hospital and my mother, who had tended to him throughout his illness and indeed for the whole of their marriage, had made some “samosas” and freshly brewed coffee in the South Indian style, ie boiled milk and a strong “decoction” from ground Mysore Peaberry beans according to his request.

 However, the bouts of chemotherapy and radiation had destroyed his sense of taste and perhaps sensing that the end was near, my father, who throughout his working life had enjoyed everything that life could offer in terms of fine clothes , good food and wine / beer, pushed them aside bitterly.
 A fighter to the end, he was both open and non-judgmental of the world and a Communist atheist, cynical of the heavy ritualized form of Hinduism that my mother and our relatives in India adhered to, which he dismissed as superstition.

 That changed of course at the very end as his belief that he could fight off cancer began to crumble and he asked my mother to pray for him.

 On his last evening I was called to the hospital and was met by my mother helping him onto the toilet since by then he was so weak that he could barely stand and following this he took to his bed, sitting up, as if he had suddenly acquired a fresh burst of energy.